 (d) the need to promote the development and strengthening of families and communities so that they have the capacity to achieve self-reliance and to provide for the care and wellbeing of their members.

-[Section 21 amended by No. 49 of 2010 s.
+[Section 21 amended: No. 49 of 2010 s.
 47.]

 22. Cooperation and assistance